 Our research interest is to know how a long string of human genome is three-dimensionally organized in the cell, and how the human genome is read out for cellular proliferation, differentiation and development.
-For this purpose, we are using a unique combination of molecular cell biology and biophysics, such as single molecule imaging, superresolution imaging, X-ray scattering and computational simulation.
+For this purpose, we are using a unique combination of molecular cell biology and biophysics, such as live-cell single molecule imaging, superresolution imaging, genomics and computational simulation.

 Maeshima K, Iida S, Shimazoe MA, Tamura S, Ide S. Is euchromatin really open in the cell?
 Trends Cell Biol.
 2024 Jan;34(1):7-17.